imcts/java-study/README.md

-# java-study
-This repository used to write When i study in Academy.
+# This repository used to write When i study in Academy.